 Deep Vein Thrombosis (DVT) Treatment

-Using image guidance and minimally-invasive tools, ColumbiaDoctors interventional radiologists perform thousands of procedures each year to treat deep vein thrombosis (DVT) and many other conditions that would otherwise require open surgery.
-Most of the time, this means that patients go home on the day of their procedure with a Band-Aid instead of an incision.
+Using image guidance and minimally-invasive tools, Columbia's interventional radiologists perform thousands of procedures each year to treat deep vein thrombosis (DVT) and many other conditions that would otherwise require open surgery.

 DVT is a condition in which a blood clot develops deep in one of your primary veins, usually in the leg.
 DVT often causes the leg to swell, although a clot can exist with no symptoms.
 DVT is potentially life-threatening because the clot can break free and travel through the bloodstream to your lungs, where it can cause heart and lung collapse.